jisanders1/Projects/Programming Languages (CS 403)/clox/README.md

 Chapter 19 - Strings:
 - Added the ability to use strings in expressions for concatenation and comparison, as well as a base object class that can be used for other functionality later on.
 - Set up cleanup for the storage used by string objects, although there is no garbage collection at the moment so all strings stick around until the program ends.

+Chapter 20 - Hash Tables:
+- Added a hash table module in order to implement assignment, function declarations, and class declarations in later chapters.
+- Changed the way equality is checked with strings, instead of stepping through each character in the string, hash codes are used instead.
+- Ran a REPL checking for string equality to ensure that the output is still correct

 ## Issues
 - The compilation process is a bit long.
 Perhaps making a makefile will reduce difficulty.